collectionspace/cspace-installer/README.md

 ```

 Update the config following the instructions in file.
 Be sure to create
-a secure backup of this file.
+a secure backup of this file as you'll need it every time the playbook
+is run.

 ## Running Ansible